 2. Local RV Dealerships that Rent RVs

-We have all driven around and seen RV Dealerships with a huge lot full of RV,s motorhomes, campers, trailers, etc. Well, many of these local dealerships also rent RV’s.
+We have all driven around and seen RV Dealerships with a huge lot full of RVs,s motorhomes, campers, trailers, etc. Many of these local dealerships also rent RV’s.
 The nice thing about using a local dealership is you can rent an RV that is nearby and deal face to face with them.
 You are renting from a company rather than an individual so there are well-defined rules for the rental and few surprises.

-There are some terrific web-based RV Rental directories out there that make for a smooth transaction between you and the RV owner.
+There are some terrific peer to peer RV rentals through web-based RV Rental directories out there that make for a smooth transaction between you and the RV owner.
 They handle all of the details for payment, insurance, roadside assistance, and make the process incredibly easy and more transparent.

 The great thing about these companies is that they take care of defining all of the rules of the rental contract.
 They can provide insurance, provide reviews of RV owners and offer 24-hour roadside assistance plans and require that RVs pass a certified maintenance and safety inspection.
 The Rv owner benefits because they verify the driving record of the driver and handle the rental payment and deposit.

-Another really great feature of renting through one of these companies is that you can try out whatever brand or type of RV you like.
-For example, suppose you are considering buying a Class A RV, which is one of those RV’s that looks like a Greyhound Bus, like the one on the right.
+Another really great feature of renting through one of these companies is that you can rent any brand or type of RV you like.
+For example, suppose you are considering buying a small Class C RV, which is one of those RVs that you can drive and it has a bed that extends over the driving cab, like the one on the right.
 Wouldn’t it be nice to try one out for a weekend or a week before you purchase one?